2023

 I have had an art practice since I graduated from my BA (Hons) in 2001.
 However, I really consider I found my artistic voice much more recently.
 Following my PhD the process began in which I integrated what I had learned into my work in a lighter touch, intuitive, imaginative way, thus finding ways of working that are self-sustaining and autonomous.
 My practice has now become a source of solace and inspiration for me and I believe, has become more engaging to encounter.

 In terms of the work that I make, my long-standing interest in showgirls informs my practice, which takes many forms: collage, photographs, drawings, video, writing, and performance.
 I have explored theatres as sites of self-actualisation, through photographing empty theatres in the North and focusing on the stairs that access the stage.
 Hollywood as a site of avant-garde art as I’m on the trail for Archipenko sculptures that turn up in chorus girl films.
-And dreams as weapons—where I bring images from my own dreams into a context where I explore the risk as well as pleasure of the night.
+In my work, chorus girl troupes are networks of support and community, and strip clubs as spaces of transformation.
+And dreams are weapons—where I bring images from my own dreams into a context where I explore the risk as well as pleasure of the night.
 The thread between the works is a kind of breaching of boundaries: between showing-off and reflecting, between exhibitionism and our own interior worlds.

 Bio